CORE Builder Group

 Engineer's report review

-We read every line of the structural report, walk the building with the engineer of record, and translate the report into a priced, sequenced scope — including unit prices for concrete repair quantities discovered in the field.
+CORE reads every line of the structural report, walks the building with the engineer of record, and translates the report into a priced, sequenced scope — including unit prices for concrete repair quantities discovered in the field.

 2. Phase 02